leormsbee/proj-portfolio/hw_009/hw_009_cg_backend_pt1.md

 5- Enable the Backup and Migrate module (either from the user interface or via drush)
   - Clear the cache (`drush cc all`)
   - Go to admin/config/system/backup_migrate
-  - <Insert restore instructions>
+  - Click on the "Restore" tab
+  - Click "Choose File" under "Upload a Backup File" and select the cg-backup.mysql.gz file in this assignment's folder.
+  - Click "Restore Now" at the bottom.

+6- Download and enable the Features module (Do NOT commit this module, it has been committed into the debugacademy master branch).

 ### Review content types for familiarity
-6- Go to admin > structure > Content Types:
+7- Go to admin > structure > Content Types:
   - Review the fields on the Organization and Cause content types

 ### Exporting content types to code
 NOTE: Please refer to lecture on config in code for info on generating features (https://github.com/debugacademy/course-drupal/blob/master/055_config_in_code.md) for a good guide to supplement steps 7 and 8.

-7- Create cg_backend feature to export content types to code:
+8- Create cg_backend feature to export content types to code:
   - Go to admin > structure > features, click Create new feature
   - Give the feature a title of CG Backend
   - Select everything needed to replicate the organization and cause content types